wishwani/clinical-data-migration/README.md

 """

-Create the Tables in Supabase:
+## Create the Tables in Supabase:

 Use the same created for PostgreSQL in Supabase by running the schema.sql script.

-Run the Python script: For data loading to supabase
+## Run the Python script: For data loading to supabase
 ```
-bash
 python python_integration.py
 ```